 Recycling small electronic equipment

-We collect small electrical items with your weekly recycling collections, in your green box, such as:
+We collect small electrical items with your weekly recycling collections, in your green or black box, such as:

 - small kitchen appliances (such as kettles, toasters, irons )

 - remote controls, laptops, mobile phones, cameras and chargers

 - radios, CD players and MP3 players

 - small electronic toys (such as remote control cars)

 - small power tools, smoke detectors and thermostats

 Please leave cables and plugs attached to items.